We are going to begin the sermon in Genesis 45.

 Consider it this way: Does each and every human baby born create itself in its mother's womb?
 Each baby is the creation of its parents through the powers of the operation of God's laws.
 New creation is what the word "reproducing" is inferring.
 And the Christian is God putting on the finishing touches of the material creation, written of in Genesis 1.
 The "finishing touches" are created within the relationship with God.

-John 6:44 No man can come to Me, except the Father which has sent Me draw [call] him: and I will raise him up at the last day.
+John 6:44 No one can come to Me unless the Father who sent Me draws [call] him; and I will raise him up at the last day.

 That word "No" (that starts that verse) is only two letters, but it is important.
 Not one single human individual ever came to Christ without God calling him.
 If the person is not called, there is no possibility of a new creation.

-I Corinthians 2:10 But God has revealed them [That is, what God has prepared for them that love Him.] unto us by His Spirit: for the Spirit searches all things, yes, the deep things of God.
+I Corinthians 2:10 But God has revealed them [That is, what God has prepared for them that love Him.] to us through His Spirit.
+For the Spirit searches all things, yes, the deep things of God.

 The calling comes, and then revelation takes place.
 And God does this by His Spirit.